Key Takeaways

 Texas residency and filing for divorce

-Before you can file for divorce in Texas, one spouse must have lived in Texas for at least six months and in the specific county where you’re filing for at least 90 days.² When you’re ready to begin, your attorney files the original petition with the district court and arranges for legal notice to be served on the other spouse.
-This service of citation officially starts the legal process and the 60-day waiting period.
+Before filing for divorce in Texas, one spouse must have lived in the state for at least six months and in the county where you plan to file for at least 90 days.
+Once you’re ready, your divorce attorney files the original petition with the district court.
+They also arrange for your spouse to be officially served.
+This service of citation starts the divorce process and begins the 60-day waiting period.

 Overview of the Texas divorce process with minor children